camunda-community-hub/camunda-operate-client-java/README.md

 ```

 # Note
-A similar library is available for tasklist there:
+A similar library is available for the Tasklist API of Camunda Platform 8 here:
 [camunda-tasklist-client-java](https://github.com/camunda-community-hub/camunda-tasklist-client-java)